jepstein-eagle/adaptable/packages/adaptable/README.md

 More grid components are being added all the time so contact us if you would like us to implement your favourite HTML5 grid control.

-Adaptable.JS is fully data agnostic and can work with any data set you provide it with.
+AdapTable is fully data agnostic and can work with any data set you provide it with.
 It is suitable for all data, all asset classes, all grid types, all locations and all use cases.

 There are additional React and Angular wrappers - please see the relevant packages.

 ## Installation

-Adaptable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:
+AdapTable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:

 1. get a commercial license - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), so we'll provide you with a username.